EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ### Responder Processing of Message 3

-the Responder SHALL process message_3 as follows:
+The Responder SHALL process message_3 as follows:

 * Decode message_3 (see {{CBOR}}).